 Negotiate Your Aid Package

 The financial aid offer for your undergraduate education was probably a straightforward process.
 A school earmarked a certain amount for you and notified you about it, and you accepted or declined.
 With law-school financial aid offers, however, you have more room to negotiate.
-Law schools have seen enrollments decrease in recent years, motivating them to compete for students.
-On average, tuition accounts for 69 percent of law-school revenue, and law schools are scrambling to maintain enrollment to meet revenue targets.
+Law schools have seen enrollments decrease in recent years, motivating them to compete for students to meet revenue targets.
 They need tuition money, and they only get it if you enroll.
-Sometimes, schools revise their original aid offers to beat out competing schools’ offers.
-To benefit from this situation, however, you must proactively reach out to schools that have accepted you, express your desire to enroll, and place your cards on the table by pointing out a competing school’s more attractive financial-aid offer.
+Sometimes, schools revise their original aid offers to beat out competing schools' offers.
+To benefit from this situation, however, you must proactively reach out to schools that have accepted you, express your desire to enroll, and place your cards on the table by pointing out a competing school's more attractive financial-aid offer.

 Don't hesitate to contact your preferred school's financial-aid office to negotiate the details of your aid package — courteously and professionally, of course.
 Inform the financial-aid officer that you've received a scholarship or financial aid offer from a peer school.
 You'll be better positioned if you're forthcoming with the school's name and the amount offered.
 Ask the officer if his or her school can offer a better deal, and be clear that you will enroll if it can.
 This may increase the chance of the school responding with a more attractive package.